 If there's a noticeable employment gap on your resume, you may be concerned that it's impacting your chances of landing interviews and moving forward in the hiring process.
-Explaining an employment gap on your resume can feel tricky, but there's a right way and wrong way to do it.
+Explaining a job gap on your resume can feel tricky, but there's a right way and wrong way to do it.

-Here's how you can successfully explain an employment gap on your resume.
+Here's how you can successfully explain a job gap on your resume.

 DO NOT: Use An Objective Statement

-Don't mention your job gap in an objective statement.
+Don't mention your employment gap in an objective statement.
 Objective statements don't belong on a resume anyway.
-They show what YOU want, but it's what the employer wants that matters.
+They show what you want, but it's what the employer wants that matters.